-Is there any other book in daily use by millions of people, around the world, parts of which were written over 3000 years ago, yet which still speaks to us today?
+Is there any other book in daily use by millions of people, around the world, written thousands of years ago, which still speaks to us today?

-There are other writings as old as this, but they are all in museums, and have no relevance to the world today!
+There are other writings as old as this, but they have less relevance to the world today!

 There are about 6,800 distinct languages in the world, the Bible has been translated (at least in part) into over 2000 of those languages?

 Find out more about the teaching of the Bible.
-We recommend the online courses here.
+We recommend these online courses: